3liz/lizmap-gobsapi-module/tests/README.md

     make run
     ```

-- A simple `gobsapi` project is present but you have to set rights in administration to view it.
+- A simple `gobsapi` project is present, but you have to set rights in administration to view it.

-- Open your browser at `http://localhost:9095`
+- Open your browser at http://localhost:9095

 For more information, refer to the [docker compose documentation](https://docs.docker.com/compose/)